digi-ron/AU-Falcon-SPUD-Project/Audio/HeadUnit/HeadUnit.md

 > For EAI Wire Color, this is the "universal standard" colors within an aftermarket loom wiring harness.
 Colors in brackets are based on a rewiring loom kit from [Aerpro](../../Credits.md#information-cross-referencing), Product code `711053`
 {: .block-note}

-> Wire colors may not be accurate, these colors are derived from a Series 1 car so may not be representative of Series 2 or 3 vehicles
-{: .block-note}
+> Every effort has been made to make this information accurate, however wire colors may be different depending on series {: .block-note}

 | Pin # | Function | EAI Wire Color | Wire Color